loskiii/DepartmentOfComputingWebsiteEnhancement/README.md

-An Inititive of Revamping the current JKUAT Department of Computing website
+An Initiative for Revamping the current JKUAT Department of Computing website